Will Content Change on a Page Lead to Changed Search Engine Rankings for that Page?

 Tomorrow the footers of a great number of websites will automatically change to show a new copyright date.
 Others will wait for site owners to manually code the change.
-It’s a change worth making, because it shows visitors that the sites are maintained and up-to-date.
-As changes go though, it’s a fairly insignificant change, and likely won’t have much influence on the rankings of pages in search results.
-Many pages on the Web change in minor ways everyday, including updates to visitor counters, subtle changes in formatting, and new advertisements shown on pages.
+It’s a change worth making because it shows visitors that the sites are maintained and up-to-date.
+As changes go though, it’s a fairly insignificant change, and likely won’t have much influence on search engine rankings of pages.
+Many pages on the Web change in minor ways every day, including updates to visitor counters, subtle changes in formatting, and new advertisements shown on pages.

 Many other web pages change in more significant ways on a regular basis, from blog home pages that show new posts, to news media sites that might add new storylines every 15 minutes, to social sites that constantly change as multitudes add updates.

-How frequently a search engine crawler might visit a particular page on the Web can depend in part upon how often the page is updated.
+How frequently a search engine crawler might visit a particular page on the Web can depend in part upon how often content change happens on a page.
 For example, a news site, updating every hour might have Googlebot or MSNbot sniffing around hourly to devour new content.

 I have a confession to make.
 When I’m driving through cities, I tend to get lost.
 It doesn’t matter if I have driving directions printed out from Google Maps, Mapquest, Yahoo Maps, or some other map services to help guide me.
 I tend to miss signs that are hard to see, get distracted by pedestrians walking out in front of me, find myself in the middle of funeral processions, and often pull over in strange and sometimes not very safe looking places to find where I’m at, through the web on my phone.
 But, that’s not what I’m confessing to.

-My confession is that I’m fixiated on navigation.
-I’m convinced that one of the solutions to high energy consumption in the United States could be fixed if the transportation offices of major cities were smarter about using signs to help drivers navigate through their roads.
+My confession is that I’m fixated on the importance of navigation, whether street navigation or Website navigation.
+I’m convinced that one of the solutions to high energy consumption in the United States could be fixed if the transportation offices of major cities were smarter about the importance of navigation, of using signs to help drivers navigate through their roads.
 I think better signage could make metropolitan roads safer as well, and reduce congestion.
 Maybe I’ve looked at too many websites, and how the navigation on those pages can make it easier or harder to find what you’re looking for on a website.
 On a website though, if I have trouble finding what I’m looking for, I can easily find a way home.
 When I’m lost in the middle of Camden, New Jersey, it’s not as easy.

 You would think that the many mapping and driving directions services on the Web would help.
 I wish they would.